Summer-Lo/RobotBase/README.md

 ![image](https://github.com/Summer-Lo/RobotBase/blob/linux_v4.2.0/robotBase_image/anconda_environmentCreate.png)

 ### 2.2.
 Install Python library
-Step 1: Switch the filter to "All" for display all library
+Step 1: Switch the filter to "All" to display all library

 Step 2: Search the following library name

-Step 3: Click the left trangle for downloading
+Step 3: Click the left triangle for downloading

-Step 4: Repeat the Step 2 & Step 3 for install the following libraries
+Step 4: Repeat  Step 2 & Step 3 to install the following libraries
 ```
 mpmath
 ```